Skip to Content

 If you do notice a minor blockage in your shower drain, there are a couple of tricks that might remove it.
 Rather than use harsh chemicals, you can try one of the following to loosen the clog:

-1 | Pour boiling hot water down the drain.
-Then turn on the shower on a warm setting for about five minutes.
+1. Pour boiling water down the drain.
+Then turn on the shower in a warm setting for about five minutes.

-2 | P our one cup of bleach into the drain at night.
+2. Pour one cup of bleach into the drain at night.
 Did you know that bleach dissolves hair?
 This is due to the chemical makeup of the two.
 Bleach is a “basic” chemical and hair is “acidic”.
-The neutralization reaction between an acid and a base produces a salt and water.
+The neutralization reaction between an acid and a base produces salt and water.
 Bleach can dissolve any fiber that has acidic properties.

-3 | Pour ¾ cup of baking soda and ½ cup vinegar down the drain.
+3. Pour ¾ cup of baking soda and ½ cup vinegar down the drain.
 Plug the drain for about 30 minutes, then pour boiling water down the drain.

-Here’s some other options.
+Here are some other options.

 4. Call a Plumber